3.3 Internal walls and doorways in existing building

 What is exempt

 - An owner of a commercial property wishes to build a metal-framed internal wall to provide privacy in a reception area.
+This alteration will not compromise the egress or escape routes in any way.
 As the wall is not load-bearing, has no bracing element and is not a firewall, a building consent is not required.

 - The owner of a dwelling wishes to remove a non load-bearing wall between the kitchen and laundry to provide for an enlarged kitchen space.
 The timberframed wall has no bracing elements and therefore the building work does not require a building consent.